Grifting 101: Plot

-Annie (Alison Brie) notices an upcoming class on grifting and, despite Jeff's (Joel McHale) protestations that the class itself will be a grift, each member of the group but Jeff signs up.
-The teacher, Roger DeSalvo (Matt Berry), tells the students to divide into pairs and practice repeatedly swapping briefcases over, the briefcases being "regulation briefcases" which he sold to them for $150 apiece.
-The group ask Jeff for help but he declines, smug that he was correct about the class.
+Annie (Alison Brie) notices an upcoming class on grifting and, despite Jeff's (Joel McHale) protests that the class itself will be a grift, all of the group but Jeff signs up.
+The teacher, Roger DeSalvo (Matt Berry), tells the students to divide into pairs and practice repeatedly swapping briefcases over, the briefcases being "regulation briefcases" that he sold to them for $150 apiece.
+The group asks Jeff for help but he declines, smug that he was correct about the class.

 Professor DeSalvo moves in to share an office with Jeff and begins to annoy him by telling Jeff that his faking a Juris Doctor degree makes him simply a liar, not a grifter.
 Jeff agrees to help the group plan a grift on DeSalvo.
-Their first attempt is the "African telegram", where Elroy (Keith David) pretends that he will give DeSalvo part of his new-found inheritance in exchange for loaning him money; their second is a fake winning lottery ticket.
+Their first attempt is the "African telegram", where Elroy (Keith David) pretends that he will give DeSalvo part of his newfound inheritance in exchange for loaning him money; their second is a fake winning lottery ticket.
 DeSalvo sees through both attempts easily.

-Jeff admits to the group that he has no long-term grift and, demoralised, they watch The Sting.
-Afterwards, DeSalvo interrupts to mock them and Britta (Gillian Jacobs) punches him in the face.
+Jeff admits to the group that he has no long-term grift and, demoralized, they watch The Sting.
+Afterwards, DeSalvo interrupts to mock them, so Britta (Gillian Jacobs) punches him in the face.
 DeSalvo runs away, but slips on a recently mopped floor and falls down a flight of stairs.
-Now in a wheelchair with a leg cast and arm sling, DeSalvo is given $50,000 in cash as compensation by the Dean (Jim Rash) and Frankie (Paget Brewster).
-Britta meets with DeSalvo, the pair having planned DeSalvo to fake an injury as a grift, and kisses him while the group switch his briefcase of money for an empty one.
+Now in a wheelchair with a leg cast and arm sling, DeSalvo is given $50,000 in cash as compensation by the dean (Jim Rash) and Frankie (Paget Brewster).
+Britta meets with DeSalvo, the pair having planned DeSalvo to fake an injury as a grift, and kisses him while the group switches his briefcase of money for an empty one.

 After DeSalvo attempts to find his briefcase, unamused by Leonard (Richard Erdman) spilling a tray of briefcases over him and a "briefcase parade" in which he can easily identify the one with money inside, he finds the group conversing with a police officer.
-The group tell him that he must either admit that he was grifted, or owes the school $50,000 for claiming compensation for fake injuries.
-DeSalvo concedes and is fired by the Dean.
+The group tells him that he must either admit that he was grifted or owes the school $50,000 for claiming compensation for fake injuries.
+DeSalvo concedes and is fired by the dean.